BabyTravel UK Logo BabyTravel UK

 Travel strollers have become an essential companion for parents who want to explore the world with their babies without sacrificing convenience or comfort.
 Designed to be lightweight and compact, these strollers are perfect for navigating airports, hopping on public transport, or weaving through busy city streets.
 When choosing a travel stroller, parents should pay close attention to the folded size, overall weight, and how easily the stroller folds—especially if you’ll be carrying it through airports or storing it in an overhead bin.

 Note: All three strollers are designed to be cabin-friendly and their folded stroller size is compatible with most plane overhead bins, making them ideal for travel with airlines.
-The folding mechanisms differ: the YOYO² requires two hands to fold, while the Bugaboo Butterfly and Joolz Aer+ can be folded with one hand, making them more convenient when you need to carry your child or luggage at the same time.
-The Joolz Aer+ is the lightest, which makes it easier to carry through airports or onto a plane.
+The folding mechanisms differ: the YOYO³ requires two hands to fold, while the Bugaboo Butterfly 2 and Joolz Aer² can be folded with one hand, making them more convenient when you need to carry your child or luggage at the same time.
+The YOYO³ is the lightest on the scale, while the Aer²'s shoulder strap makes repeated carrying particularly convenient.

-Feature Babyzen YOYO² Bugaboo Butterfly Joolz Aer+
+Feature Stokke YOYO³ Bugaboo Butterfly 2 Joolz Aer²

-Weight 6.2 kg 7.3 kg 6.0 kg
+Weight 6.2 kg 7.3 kg 6.5 kg

-Folded Dimensions 52 x 44 x 18 cm 54 x 45 x 23 cm 53.5 x 45 x 21.5 cm
+Folded Dimensions 52 x 44 x 18 cm 44.8 x 24.5 x 55.5 cm 53 x 44 x 23.5 cm

-Basket Capacity 5 kg 8 kg 5 kg
+Basket Capacity 10 kg 8 kg 8 kg

 Unique Selling Point Huge range of accessories Massive, accessible basket Fastest one-second fold